 90’s DJ – When it comes to 90’s nights I have plenty of ideas for a great evening of entertainment.
-Having played alongside 90’s Party and dance music legends such as Groove Armada, Brandon Block, Lisa Loud, Jazzy B of Soul 2 Soul, MC Luck and DJ Neat, Express 2 and the Hoxton Whores and cool DJ’s such as Chris Sullivan from the Wag club and Howard Hill from Pikes in Ibiza, I know what it takes to get the night moving.
+Having played alongside 90’s Party and dance music legends such as Groove Armada, Brandon Block, Lisa Loud, the chaps from Clockwork Orange, Sister Bliss from Faithless, Jazzy B of Soul 2 Soul, MC Luck and DJ Neat, Express 2 and the Hoxton Whores as well as cool DJ’s such as Chris Sullivan from the Wag club and Howard Hill from Pikes in Ibiza, I know what it takes to get the night moving.

 “the 90’s music was the best I have had for years, my feet are still hurting….”
 “Brilliant night !
 Most I’ve ever danced on one glass of Prosecco and a 12 hour shift.
 Best parties ever.Com” “Fantastic night, don’t think I have ever danced so much.
 Great music Paul”

 If you are looking for a 90’s DJ to play dance music or a house night then I won’t disappoint.
-I have played all over Europe and beyond including Ibiza, Zanzibar, Italy and Cyprus in 2018 as well as festivals and events across the UK.
+I have played all over Europe and beyond including Ibiza and Mainland Spain, Belgium, Zanzibar, Bali, Italy and Cyprus in 2018 as well as festivals and events across the UK.

 Whatever kind of event you are having, the music needs to be applicable for the audience and the occasion.
 I will tailor the music to your requirements and make sure you get the entertainment you want.